Traditionally, apprenticeships were on-the-job training for young people, typically aged 16 to 24.

 Apprenticeship or university

 Neither route is better than the other.
 Should you choose not to go to university, work-based learning is seen as a serious alternative.
-Some individuals find apprenticeships offer the chance to train, learn and earn at the
+Some individuals find apprenticeships offer the chance to train, learn and earn at the same time.

 The College of Policing has introduced a new, professional framework for training police officers and police staff.
 It sets professional qualification levels for the police service as a whole by rank or responsibility.
 As well as police officer recruitment changes, professional training for many police staff roles, PCSOs and Special Constables will also change over time.